initstring/evil-ssdp/README.md

     </script>

 # If using an HTTP form to capture clear-text credentials, use code like the following.
-The tool will monitor
+Also any template doing a
+# POST request will automatically support the '-u' parameter to redirect after the POST completes.
+The tool will
-# POSTs to this URL for credentials:
+# monitor POSTs to this URL for credentials:
 <form method="POST" action="/ssdp/do_login.html" name="LoginForm" autocomplete="off">
 ```